BranchMetrics/android-branch-deep-linking-attribution/README.md

 ##### Rarer: you already use the Application class

-If you already have an Application class then extend your application class with `BranchApp`.
+If you already have an Application class, then extend your application class with `BranchApp`.

 ```java
 public class YourApplication extends BranchApp